What Is Skin Picking Disorder?

-Chronic skin picking (CSP) is a serious and poorly understood problem.
-People who suffer from CSP repetitively touch, rub, scratch, pick at, or dig into their skin, often in an attempt to remove small irregularities or perceived imperfections.
+Skin Picking Disorder (also known as Excoriation Disorder or SPD) is a serious and poorly understood problem.
+People who suffer from SPD repetitively touch, rub, scratch, pick at, or dig into their skin, often in an attempt to remove small irregularities or perceived imperfections.
 This behavior may result in skin discoloration or scarring.
 In more serious cases, severe tissue damage and visible disfigurement can result.

-CSP is now thought of as one of many Body-Focused Repetitive Behaviors (BFRBs) in which a person can cause harm or damage to themselves or their appearance.
-Other BFRBs include chronic hair pulling (trichotillomania), biting the insides of the cheeks, and severe nail biting.
+SPD is thought of as one of many Body-Focused Repetitive Behaviors (BFRBs) in which a person can cause harm or damage to themselves or their appearance.
+Other BFRBs include hair pulling disorder (trichotillomania), biting the insides of the cheeks, and severe nail biting.

 Skin picking or other BFRBs can occur when a person experiences feelings such as anxiety, fear, excitement or boredom.
 Some people report that the act of repetitively picking at their skin is pleasurable.
 Many hours can be spent picking the skin, and this repetitive behavior can negatively impact a person's social, work, and family relationships.